jhe2/gmu/README.txt

 gmuc is a new ncurses based interface for Gmu.
 It works over the network, so it can be used to control Gmu running on another computer.
-The UI should be pretty self-explanatory, as it is closely modeled aroud Gmu's SDL interface.
+The UI should be pretty self-explanatory, as it is closely modeled around Gmu's SDL interface.
 The keys can/will differ from the SDL interface, though.
 The actual key bindings are shown on the last line in the terminal.
 The most imporant ones are:

 Global:
-q - Quit gmuc
-n - Play next track
-b - Play previous track
-p - Play/Pause
+q - Quit gmuc (Ctrl+C also quits gmuc) n - Play next track b - Play previous track p - Play/Pause